joaovictorlopezpereira/Generic-Operators/README.md

 Computer Programs''.

-To avoid creating a large function to call the appropriate procedure for operating on two given types, we built a ``tower of types.''
+To avoid creating a large function to call the appropriate procedure for operating on two given types, we built a ``tower of types''.
 This allows us to easily use coercion to operate on our representations.
 By using this method, we only need around n procedures, where n is the number of representations we have.
 If we were to implement all conversion procedures individually, we would